robotic-esp/latexpresents/readme.md

 | `alignedbottom`, **`raggedbottom`** | Set the global layout default.
 See [Layout Options](https://github.com/robotic-esp/latexpresents#layout-options) |
 | `debug`, **`nodebug`** | Enable global debugging.
 This includes layout debugging. |

-#### Note
+> [!IMPORTANT]
 PDFs created for presentation in pdfpc (i.e., `pdfpc` & `present`) currently embed videos with `\href` instead of using `\movie` from the `multimedia` package.
-This allows pdfpc to avoid a bug in the open-source low-level PDF library that prevents autoplay but means that
+> This allows pdfpc to avoid a bug in the open-source low-level PDF library that prevents autoplay but means that
- 1. the videos are not actually embedded in the file and must be in the same place at presentation as during compile, and
+>  1. the videos are not actually embedded in the file and must be in the same place at presentation as during compile, and
- 2. PDFs compiled for pdfpc will not work in any other PDF viewer (specifically, the videos won't).
+>  2. PDFs compiled for pdfpc will not work in any other PDF viewer (specifically, the videos won't).
+>

-This behaviour will change when the updated version of the library appears in enough versions of Ubuntu.
+> This behaviour will change when the updated version of the library appears in enough versions of Ubuntu.
+>

-Handouts in pdfpc mode (i.e., `pdfpc` & `handout`) will use `\movie` since autostart is always disabled in handouts, anyway.
+> Handouts in pdfpc mode (i.e., `pdfpc` & `handout`) will use `\movie` since autostart is always disabled in handouts anyway.
-This means that they may also be usable with other PDF readers.
+> This means that they may also be usable with other PDF readers.
+>

-PDFs created for Adobe Acrobat may work in other PDF viewers, especially on Windows and MacOS.
+> PDFs created for Adobe Acrobat may work in other PDF viewers, especially on Windows and MacOS.